-If you’re thinking about traveling to Colombia, there’s never been a better time!
+If you’re thinking about traveling to Colombia, there’s never been a better time.
 From incredible food, music, and nightlife to pristine rainforests, beautiful beaches, and breathtaking coffee plantations, Colombia is absolutely bursting with charm and adventure.
-We guarantee that once you’ve tasted the warmth and vitality of Colombian life, you’ll never want to leave.
-Keep reading for answers to Frequently Asked Questions about travel to Colombia; once you do, feel free to message us with any questions you still might have about building your own Colombia itinerary.
+Keep reading for answers to Frequently Asked Questions about travel to Colombia; then, message us with any questions you still might have about building your own Colombia itinerary.

 Q: Do I need a visa to travel to Colombia?

 How awesome is that?
 If you’re traveling to Colombia as a tourist, you don’t have to apply for a visa in advance.
-When you enter the country, you’ll simply be asked to show your passport and a valid return ticket.
-If everything’s on the up and up, you’ll have 90 days to take in all the loveliness Colombia has to offer on a standard tourist visa!
+When you enter the country, just show your passport and a valid return ticket, and you’ll have 90 days to experience Colombia on a standard tourist visa.
 Check out this article for more information on the Colombian visa process including restrictions, extensions, and fees.

 Q: Is Colombia safe?

 A: Yes!
 Colombia is actually one of the safest travel destinations in Latin America.

 Sure the ‘80s were rough, but in the decades since, Colombia has become one of Latin America’s safest travel destinations.
-In fact, Bogota is one of the safest urban areas in South America, with a violent crime rate lower than that of Indianapolis, Indiana!
-And ever since a 2016 accord ended Colombia’s long-running civil war, the country has been more secure than ever.
-In fact, petty theft is now Colombia’s most common safety issue.
+In fact, Bogota is one of the safest urban areas in South America, with a violent crime rate lower than that of Indianapolis, Indiana.
 Here's some more information about avoiding theft and scams in Colombia.